slbauman/Treemap-Explorer/README.md

 # Treemap Explorer
 Working name for project.

-Visualize the size of files and folders on a filesystem.
+This program will visualize the size of files and folders on a filesystem.
+It is currently a work in progress.

+## Requirements:
+SDL2
+SDL2_ttf

+## Usage:
+Run the following to compile and run.
+`make && ./tme`

 ## TODO:
 * Read sizes from files and folders.